Home - Book Preview

 He pressed his forehead lightly against the cool glass of the window and watched the neighborhoods scroll past in reverse — wealth retreating, familiarity advancing — and permitted himself, very carefully, one small, dangerous act of wanting.

-The group home came back into view with all its reliable ordinariness — the slightly ragged front lawn, the paint on the window trim beginning to blister and peel.
-Sullivan pulled to the curb and unlocked the doors.
+The group home came back into view with all its reliable ordinariness — the slightly ragged front lawn, the paint on the window trim beginning to blister and pulled to the curb and unlocked the doors.

 "Out," he said.